-recitals and research (24 credit hours)
+Performance Concentration (24 credit hours)

-Completion of diagnostic exams in music history and music theory is required of all new graduate music students prior to enrollment in the ASU School of Music.
+Completion of diagnostic exams in music history and music theory is required of all new graduate music students prior to enrollment in the ASU School of Music, Dance and Theatre.

 Vocalists: Placement tests in both foreign language diction and sight-singing are required upon entry into the program.
 Students who are judged to be deficient in diction are required to complete and pass a course in advanced diction.
 Students who are judged to be deficient in sight-singing are required to complete and pass the Musicianship for Singers course.